dzuhyoosg/dzuhyoosg/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Ziyu Song. 我是宋子钰。
+## My name is Ziyu Song (Dzuh-yoo-sg).

-I am currently a master’s student studying Information Systems and Applied Information Science at Cornell Tech (Cornell University).
+I am currently a master’s student studying **Information Systems** and Applied Information Science at Cornell Tech (Cornell University).
 Concentration in Health Tech.

 I graduated from the University of Rochester studying Data Science (B.S.) with minors in Legal Studies and Statistics, cluster in French.
 Concentration in Political Science. 👩🏻‍🎓